 Whatever the weather is here, we get a lot of it!
 For a more accurate forecast than many, try the amazing magicseaweed.com and tides4fishing.com.

-We’re members of the Cornwall Wildlife Trust, and we manage the land to encourage wildlife as much as possible; the land is home to some very rare species of butterflies (pearl-bordered fritillaries and dingy skippers) and bats, as well as slow-worms, voles, shrews, squirrels, hedgehogs, badgers, foxes ... even deer, which can be glimpsed if you’re quiet (and lucky)!
+We’re members of the Cornwall Wildlife Trust, and we manage the land to encourage wildlife as much as possible; the land is home to some very rare species of butterflies (pearl-bordered fritillaries and dingy skippers) and bats, as well as slow-worms, voles, shrews, squirrels, hedgehogs, badgers, foxes ... even deer, which can be glimpsed if we’re quiet (and lucky)!
 Birdlife here includes the (now rare) thrushes, bullfinches, owls, mallards (see photos here and in the Gallery), woodpeckers, pheasants taking refuge from a nearby shoot - and perhaps, one day, Cornish choughs.

 (There is one form of wildlife, however, that's not so welcome: ticks.
 They're found throughout the UK, and some of them carry Lyme disease.
 This means that almost anywhere you go in the countryside - even in city parks - you're at risk.
-So in the coach house we provide tick removal tools and practical information.)

 Over the years we've won a range of awards from Cornwall Tourism and from the Cornwall Wildlife Trust.